Artist Members

 Instagram: @murielanyc, Twitter: @Murielepluribus, FB: Muriel Stockdale

-Since 2003 Muriel has continually created additions to her culturally celebrative art series of USA flags.
-The diverse people who coexist in this great country inspire the project, which is entitled E PLURIBUS.
+Since 2003, Muriel has continually created additions to her culturally celebrative art series of USA flags.
+The diverse people who coexist in this great country inspire the project entitled E PLURIBUS.
 She has recently launched a clothing line available at ShopEpluribus.com created in partnership with friends David and Malena Belafonte of PinkPirate Agency.
 In addition, Muriel’s artistic focus on the project has shifted to portraits of people close to her, celebrating their cultural heritage.
 Learn more about E Pluribus Portraits

 Renee Collins

-Renee K Collins has been an artist for over 40 years – starting as an acrylic painter and then developing her skills into a jewelry designer.
+Renee Collins has been an artist for over 40 years – starting as an acrylic painter and then developing her skills into a jewelry designer.
 Renee uses only natural stones and high-quality elements, emphasizing sterling silver, leather, pave diamonds, pearls, pyrite, and other precious stones.
 No two pieces are alike.
 Her artwork has been shown in the Gold Mountain Gallery, Sea Salt Boutique, Sewall’s Point, and J Seitz.
-Her jewelry can be purchased through her website: www.reneecollinscollection.com or email her to set up a showing.
+Her jewelry can be purchased through her website, www.reneecollinscollection.com, or email her to schedule a showing.

 Simone Jeffries